decoin-exchange/decoin-official-api-docs/rest-api.md

  2. Authenticated EndPoints.

 ### 1. Public EndPoints
- - Public EndPoints accessed through `GET` method.
+ - Public EndPoints can be accessed through `GET` method.
  - For Public EndPoints, parameters must be sent as a `query string`.
- - Public EndPoints response in case of error will have the following structure.
+ - Public EndPoints will have the following response structure.

 **Example**